nstefana/one-guitar-band/README.md

 ## Important attributes
 - Up to 4 different Guitar, Modulation, Drums and Bass layers can be generated.
 - The sound of Drums, Cymbals and Bass can be customized to a large degree through wavetable selection and sound synthesis parameter tuning.
-- Once recorded, Drums and Bass elements are represented by a symbolic sequence (something like MIDI) with notes, onsets and velocities.
 - Post processing: optionally the user can correct any temporal inaccuracies by quantizing the produced Drums and Bass sequence.
 - Load and save functionalities: the user can save all system settings and recorded/produced instruments.
 At a later point, he/she can recall that data to continue working on the composition.
 - Exporting to DAW: selected layers from selected instruments can be exported as .wav files.
 The user can then import these files in the DAW of his/her preference to work towards the final production.